+Class:Variable is the disjoint union of classes SimpleTypeVariable and StructuredTypeVariable, i.e. any variable is either structured or simple type.

 VariableConversion (Class: VariableConversion) represents a conversion rule from the value range of one Variable into the value range of another Variable.